MyHealthHanze/Webservice/README.md

 # Webservice

-Webservice made in Node.js for project MyHealth.
-The API is publicly accessible at [https://myhealth-hanze.herokuapp.com](https://myhealth-hanze.herokuapp.com)
+Webservice made with Node.js for project MyHealth.

 To see all the API endpoints, visit the wiki at [https://github.com/MyHealthHanze/Webservice/wiki/API-endpoints](https://github.com/MyHealthHanze/Webservice/wiki/API-endpoints)